sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 - the taskbar icon for the [Workspaces App](../../../../glue42-concepts/windows/workspaces/overview/index.html#workspaces_concepts-frame);
 - the icon for the [**Glue42 Enterprise**](https://glue42.com/enterprise/) executable file;

-*For details on how to change the icons of the automatically created shortcuts when using the [**Glue42 Enterprise**](https://glue42.com/enterprise/) installer application for deployment, see the [Installer > Shortcuts](../installer/index.html#shortcuts) section.
+*For details on how to change the icons of the automatically created shortcuts when using the [**Glue42 Enterprise**](https://glue42.com/enterprise/) installer app for deployment, see the [Installer > Shortcuts](../installer/index.html#shortcuts) section.
 For details on how to change the installer screen icons, see the [Installer > Installer UI](../installer/index.html#installer_ui) section.*

 ### Glue42 Enterprise